Terry Bickel ALC, CCIM

 Certified Commercial Investment Members are in more marketplaces in North America — 12 CCIM regions representing 1,000 cities –than all major real estate companies combined.
 Regions and chapters provide designees and candidates the opportunities to promote business and educational goals through local and regional forums and meetings.

 Conferred by the CCIM Institute, the CCIM designation was established in 1969.
 Courses leading to the designation are now offered throughout the world.
-For more information, call (800) 621-7027.
+For more information, Click here to learn more about the CCIM designation or call (800) 621-7027.